 7. Pickling Cucumbers

 Those sprawling vines rely on total sun exposure to climb fast and produce heavily.
-Give them a tall structure to climb up so they don’t smother everything else.
-Hand-watering directly at the base keeps the leaves dry and prevents powdery mildew.
+Give them a tall structure to climb so they don’t smother everything else around them.
+Hand-watering directly at the base keeps the leaves dry and prevents powdery mildew, which kills more container cucumbers than any pest does.

 8. Sweet Corn

 You can’t shade corn under any circumstances.
-It grows tall ridiculously fast while demanding direct rays on every single leaf to develop sugary ears.
-Plant them in square blocks instead of one long row for much better cross-pollination.
-Total lifesaver for your harvest.
+It grows tall fast while demanding direct rays on every single leaf to develop sugary ears.
+Plant them in square blocks instead of a single row for cross-pollination.

 9. Bush Beans

-Super reliable producers provide endless handfuls of green pods if they catch direct afternoon light.
-They fix their own nitrogen in the dirt.
-Best bang for your buck on this whole list.
-Dead simple.
+Super reliable producers that give you endless handfuls of green pods if they catch direct afternoon light.
+They fix their own nitrogen in the dirt, which is the best bang for your buck on this whole list.

 10. Pole Beans

-Climbing beans will easily shoot eight feet high if they get enough sunshine.
-I used this on my balcony trellis last year and a thick green wall showed up in about a week.
-You never even have to bend over to harvest them.
+Climbing beans easily shoot eight feet high if they get enough sunshine.
+I used this on my balcony trellis last year and a thick green wall appeared within a couple of weeks.

 11. Okra

-This tough plant laughs at completely brutal midday heat.
-It thrives and pushes out gorgeous flowers while everything else looks completely wilted. (trust me on this one) Pick the pods when they reach the length of your finger before they turn woody.
+This tough plant laughs at brutal midday heat.
+It pushes out gorgeous flowers while everything else looks completely wilted (trust me on this one).

 12. Butternut Squash